chancehudson/static/www/dark_forest.md

 e.g. when our life as a planet ends, reality ends

-so of course there's no other life, it there was they would be the life
+so of course there's no other life, if there was they would be the life